edgeworx/docs/edgeworx-for-developers/developer-docs/README.md

 ### Eclipse ioFog

+Your Darcy cam uses an edge computing platform called Eclipse ioFog to operate and to provide remote management.
+You can use ioFog to view the status of your Darcy cam and your Darcy AI applications from anywhere.
+You will use ioFog to deploy and manage Darcy AI applications with a tool called **iofogctl**.

+You can learn about Eclipse ioFog here [https://iofog.org](https://iofog.org) and install the iofogctl tool here [https://iofog.org/docs/2/iofogctl/download.html](https://iofog.org/docs/2/iofogctl/download.html).

 ## Preparing your Darcy cam for your own application

 * Get the Eclipse ioFog command line tool called **iofogctl**